MengLinMaker/Tic-Tac-Toe-Plus-v1/README.md

 4. From each ray, count number of consecutive tokens.
 5. If number of consecutive tokens > n, then the player wins.

+## Possible Improvements
+By initialising an array, the game cannot adapt to dynamic board size changes.

+One possible solution is to use a node with 8 pointers for each direction.
+This enables direct extraction of the 'star-arranged' of values, for checking the win condition.

+Another approach is to use a hash table.
+The challenge is finding a data structure that works for other algorithms too.
+For example, you migh want to add attacking abilities.

 ## Motivation
 I had a friend who created a physical card game that incorporated Tic-Tac-Toe rules.
-Now I've never learnt Unity before, so why not take this opportunity to develop the game for him.
+Now I've never learnt Unity before, so why not take this opportunity to develop a digital game for him.

-The algorithms shown here are overkill for the game.
+The algorithm shown here is probably overkill for the game.
 However, this serves as one of the key components to the game.

 Please excuse the not so pleasant UI/UX and simplicity...
 I'm just learning Unity :)

 Ciao.
 Have fun!